Château de Chenonceau: a Significant French Fairytale Castle

 2. Diane de Poitiers 1547-1559

-The château’s history really begins in the 16th century when Diane de Poitiers, the King’s Mistress, was gifted the castle by King Henry II.
+The château’s history really begins in the 16th century when Diane de Poitiers, the King’s Mistress, was given the castle as a gift by King Henry II.

 Although 20 years his senior the love affair between them carried on even through his marriage to Catherine de Medici.
 As his wife, Catherine was extremely jealous of Diane and as Queen of France, she was furious when Henri gave Diane the Crown Jewels and lavish gifts such as the château which Catherine had hoped to make her palace.